I have got a good draw but it's not going to be easy: Sindhu | Sports-Games

 - India

+Reigning world champion and Rio Games silver medallist Sindhu has been drawn with Hong Kong's Cheung Ngan Yi (ranked 34th) and Israel's Ksenia Polikarpova (ranked 58th) in Group J of the women's singles event.

 ''It's a good draw in the group stage.
-Hong Kong girl plays well and it'll going to be a good match,'' Sindhu, who is world number seven, said in a release issued by the Badminton Association of India (BAI).
+Hong Kong girl plays well and it's going to be a good match,'' Sindhu, who is world number seven, said in a release issued by Badminton Association of India (BAI).

 ''Everybody is going to be in top form, I hope I do well.
 Every match is important so I will take match by match.
 This is Olympic and it is not going to be easy, each point is very important,'' said the sixth seed.

-Sindhu has an all-win record against her group stage opponents Ngan Yi and Polikarpova in the five and two encounters played so far against them respectively.
+Sindhu has an all-win record against her group stage opponents Ngan Yi and Polikarpova in the five and two matches played so far against them respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)